PAlejandroQ/Puc_RAG/README.md

 ---

 ## Overview
-This project implements a RAG (Retrieval-Augmented Generation) pipeline to answer questions about a legal document (e.g., civil code) using a local LLM (Ollama) and a vector database (ChromaDB).
+This project implements a RAG (Retrieval-Augmented Generation) pipeline to answer questions about a legal document (e.g., civil code) using a local LLM (Ollama) and a vector database (Elasticsearch).
 The API is built with FastAPI and orchestrated with Docker Compose for easy deployment.

 ## What is RAG?
 RAG (Retrieval-Augmented Generation) is an approach that combines information retrieval (searching for relevant documents or passages) with generative models (LLMs) to answer questions with up-to-date, contextually relevant information.
 Instead of relying solely on the LLM's internal knowledge, RAG retrieves relevant chunks from a document database and feeds them to the LLM for more accurate and grounded answers.